South Park Flooding Advocacy Efforts

 Seattle Public Utilities will be conducting a practice drill of the Emergency Response Plan they developed after the River flooded in 2022.
 It will probably take about 12 hours and mostly be concentrated around 2nd and Fontanelle, 7th and Holden, 8th and Kenyon and 12th and Southern.
 They will have a mock command center at 8th and Monroe and will be happy to answer questions there.

-Feel free to ask me questions or email Brian.Mickelson@seattle.gov, he is super helpful.
+Feel free to contact Robin for questions or email Brian.Mickelson@seattle.gov, he is super helpful.

 1/12/23 Flooding Update